Title: How to Understand SMTP Errors and Reply Codes: A Step-by-Step Tutorial.

 SMTP Reply Codes:

-SMTP reply codes are three-digit codes that are returned along with SMTP error messages.
-These codes provide a standardized way to categorize and diagnose SMTP errors.
-The first digit of the reply code indicates the type of response being returned, while the remaining two digits provide more specific information about the error.
+SMTP reply codes are three-digit numbers returned with SMTP error messages.
+These codes give a standardized way to classify and identify SMTP errors.
+The first digit of the reply code defines what kind of response it is expecting and the other two digits tell more detailed information about the error.

 – 1xx: Informational responses